An SRE Playbook: Diagnosing Intermittent Failures

 - Cloud infrastructure introduces hidden enforcement layers.

-- Stability improves as entropy is removed.
+- Stability improves as hidden variables are removed.